Balances are relied on in most laboratories and industrial sites for a range of experiments and everyday quality control or operational work.

 Another option to consider is balances which have internal calibration.
 This removes the need to buy and store a calibration weight separately, and removes the need for careful handling as the weight is kept enclosed in the balance workings.

 Some advanced models will also automatically re-calibrate at set time intervals, or when changes in the room temperature are detected.
-Select Ohaus models including the Discovery and Explorer ranges include this AutoCal™ function.
+Select Ohaus models including the Explorer range, which include the AutoCal™ function.